emanodame/emanodame.github.io/README.md

-Welcome to my first website.
+My personal website.
 Designed using HTML/CSS/JavaScript(JQuery) using a Bootstrap 3 templete.

-# eodamee.github.io